SPEAKERS & WORKSHOPS

 Lecture Topic: Stefan Zweig and the Dream of Europe: What has been achieved?

-He was Watchdog.org’s Florida Bureau Chief, chief Spanish translator, and national investigative reporter from 2012-2015.
+He was previously Watchdog.org’s Florida Bureau Chief, chief Spanish translator, and national investigative reporter from 2012-2015.

-Yaël has worked as a multimedia journalist across the United States, Canada, and Europe, and his writings have appeared in the The Washington Examiner, The Huffington Post, South African Business Day, The Charlotte Observer, L’AGEFI, Human Events, Reason Magazine, Metropole Magazine, Rare, Independent Journal Review, 4Liberty.eu, CapX, The Gaston Gazette, FoxNews.com, Townhall.com, Le Minarchsite Québécois, Sunshine State News, and Wisconsin Reporter.
+Yaël has worked as a multimedia journalist across the United States, Canada, and Europe, and his writings have appeared in the The Washington Examiner, The Huffington Post, South African Business Day, L’AGEFI, The Charlotte Observer, The Philadelphia Inquirer, Human Events, Reason Magazine, American Spectator, Independent Journal Review, Metropole Magazine, 4Liberty.eu, CapX, The Gaston Gazette, FoxNews.com, Townhall.com, Le Minarchiste Québécois, Sunshine State News, and Wisconsin Reporter.

-He writes a fortnightly column called “Question the Narrative” for the PanAm Post, is a member of the Society of Professional Journalists, and hosts a weekly podcast on life abroad called The Innocents Abroad.
+He is a member of the Society of Professional Journalists, and hosts a weekly podcast on life abroad called The Innocents Abroad.

 He studied at Concordia University in Montréal, the University of Vienna, and is currently seeking a Master’s Degree in Philosophy, Politics, Economics (PPE) at the CEVRO Institute in Prague.